MionKit/mion/README.md

 ## compiles typescript in all packages (NX will build only whats required)
 npx lerna run build
 ```

+#### Adding new packages

+Follow bellow steps to add a new package:

+- Copy an existing package into a new folder, so all ts config, scripts etc are working
+- Update pacakge.json to the new name ie: `@mionkit/mypacakge`
+- Add the new package to the workspaces config in the root package.json ie: `"workspaces": ["packages/mypacakge" ....]`
+- If your package depends on another ones, viceversa (another one depends on your package) add it to `package.json.dependencies` and `tsconfig.json.references` remember to update the 3 tsconfig files: `tsconfig.json`, `tsconfig.build.json`, `tsconfig.build-esm.json`

 ### ESLint and Prettier